lperamo/otra/doc/configuration/projectConfiguration/mainConfiguration.md

 It contains generic configuration that will work for development and production environments.<br>

 Values that can be modified in this file :
-- `CACHE_PATH` : location of the generated files, especially the productions files for now
 - `VERSION` : used for dynamic caching of CSS/JS resources
 - `RESOURCE_FILE_MIN_SIZE` : aimed to load CSS/JS resources directly into the templates if their size is under this size.
 - `FWK_HASH` : hash used to secure paths to the generated production files.